U.S. diplomat says top levels of Trump administration in on Ukraine pressure

 “It sounds like something I would say.
 That’s how President Trump and I communicate.
 A lot of four-letter words.
 In this case three letters,” he said, to laughter in the Capitol Hill hearing room.

+Republicans defended Trump on Wednesday by pointing to a statement by Sondland that he was presuming the security aid for Ukraine was tied to investigations, but that no one had actually told him this.
+“This all is based on presumptions that turned out to be wrong,” Steve Scalise, the No. 2 House Republican, wrote on Twitter.
+“Why is this impeachment circus still going on?”

-The investigation could lead the House to approve formal charges against Trump - called articles of impeachment - that would be sent to the Republican-controlled Senate for a trial on whether to remove him from office.
+The impeachment inquiry could lead the House to approve formal charges against Trump - called articles of impeachment - that would be sent to the Republican-controlled Senate for a trial on whether to remove him from office.
 Few Republican senators have broken with Trump.

-Sondland’s testimony cast more light on the role of Pompeo, a close Trump ally who has declined to defend State Department witnesses who have been attacked by Trump and other Republicans for cooperating with the impeachment inquiry.

-Sondland provided correspondence showing he and Pompeo communicated about his effort to get Zelenskiy to commit to undertake investigations as a way to free up the security aid, which was provided in September after the controversy had become public.
+Sondland’s testimony cast more light on the role of Pompeo, a close Trump ally.
+Sondland provided correspondence showing he and Pompeo communicated about his effort to get Zelenskiy to commit to undertake investigations as a way to free up the security aid.

 “All good.
 You’re doing great work; keep banging away,” Pompeo told Sondland in early September, according to email correspondence cited in his testimony.